 According to CNN, Yellen told the CEOs and executives that more bank mergers in the future may be necessary.

 Yellen’s comments come following the big JPMorgan takeover of First Republic Bank, which collapsed last month before being seized by the US government.

 JPMorgan Chase, the largest bank in the US, acquired about $173 billion worth of loans, $30 billion worth of securities and $92 billion worth of deposits, both insured and uninsured.

 Jamie Dimon, Bitcoin (BTC) critic and CEO of the bank, said,

 “Our government invited us and others to step up, and we did… This acquisition modestly benefits our company overall, it is accretive to shareholders, it helps further advance our wealth strategy, and it is complementary to our existing franchise.”

 While Dimon and JPMorgan shareholders were happy with the takeover, others were concerned about the increasing concentration of power in the industry.

 Massachusetts Democrat Elizabeth Warren, who is also a staunch cryptocurrency opponent, reportedly warned that the size of JPMorgan was becoming a potential threat to Americans.

 “What happened here is because a bank was under-regulated and started to fail, the federal government has helped JPMorgan Chase get even bigger…

-It may look good today while everything’s flying high, but ultimately if one of those giant banks, JPMorgan Chase, starts to stumble, the American taxpayers are the ones who will be on the line.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It may look good today while everything’s flying high, but ultimately if one of those giant banks, JPMorgan Chase, starts to stumble, the American taxpayers are the ones who will be on the line.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action